nealmcb/audit_cvrs/README.md

 * Run the election
 * Obtain overall margin of victory for audit calculations

+The command `rlacalc.py -m 2` will calculate the expected sample size for a 2% margin.

+See `rlacalc.py -h` for additional options.

 * Publish Tally and Cast Vote Records

 ## To audit Clear Ballot election